|

 DTI does not

-employment purposes.
+provide employment placement services.
 The school does not release graduate names to

 private parties seeking to employ the student to conduct investigations